|Diane Corcoran RN PHD

 I perceived not only what I had done, but even in what way it had influenced others.

-everything that goes around comes around.”
+goes around comes around.”
 Van Lommel leans forward to be sure his words come across.
 “No one avoids the consequences of their thoughts.
-That’
+That’s very confrontational.

-presence of a being made of light.
+of a being made of light.
 That being is entirely loving, absolutely accepting, without judgment, but has complete insight.
 The flashback changes people’s understanding of life.

 They adopt other values.
 They feel they are one with nature and the planet.
 There is no longer any difference between themselves and others.
-It’s
+It’s not about power,

 Then, after a short silence, he says, thoughtfully:

-so many valuable lessons that he decided to abandon his career in cardiology in 1992 and dedicate himself fully to further research, publishing and lecturing on the
+valuable lessons that he decided to abandon his career in cardiology in 1992 and dedicate himself fully to further research, publishing and lecturing on the subject of near-death

 More information on International Association for Near-Death Studies: www.iands.org.